unity-sds/unity-architecture/src/1. Unity Architecture/Science Processing/010_system.md

 **Workflow Catalog** - Registry and storage for workflows.
 Used in sharing and referenced for execution of product processing.

 **Workflow Builder** - A user friend interface for build workflows.

+The combination of an EMS and one or more ADES elements create a Theamatic Exploitation Platform (TEP).
+Workflow builders assits users in creating workflows to register in the Workflow Catalog.
+The Catalog provides workflows that can be deployed to an Thematic Exploitation Platform.